hadikiler/Subtitle-Translator/README.md

 - **`writer(content, export_dir, en_filename)`**: Saves the translated content to the output directory.
 - **`translator(...)`**: Manages the main translation process.

+## 🌐 Supported Languages

+The Subtitle Translator supports a wide range of languages, including:

+- **Left-to-Right (LTR):** English, French, Spanish, German, etc.
+- **Right-to-Left (RTL):** Persian, Arabic, Hebrew, etc.

+For RTL languages, additional steps may be required to ensure proper text alignment.

+---

+## ❓ Why Adjust Text Direction?

+Most video players default to left-to-right text alignment.
+When using translated subtitles in RTL languages, the text might appear misaligned or difficult to read.
+Adjusting the text direction ensures that:

+- The text is properly aligned to the right.
+- Punctuation and sentence flow are displayed correctly.

 ## 📜 License

 This project is released under the MIT License.
 For more details, see the `LICENSE` file.